hslua/hslua/README.md

 HsLua exposes most of Lua’s C API via Haskell functions.
 It offers improved type-safety when compared to the raw C functions, while also translating Lua errors to Haskell exceptions.
-Furthermore, HsLua provides an convenience functions which make interacting with Lua straight-forward and safe.
+Furthermore, HsLua provides convenience functions and helpers that make interacting with Lua straight-forward and safe.

 ### Showcases

-Possibly the best-known real world use case of HsLua is used in [pandoc][], the universal document converter, where it serves as a building block for [Lua filters][] and [custom writers][].
+Possibly the best-known real world use case of HsLua is [pandoc][], the universal document converter, where it serves as a central building block for [Lua filters][] and [custom writers][].

 [Santa’s little Lua scripts][], originally written for [Advent of Haskell][], is a friendly introduction that showcases how an